REST API

 key terms:

-• A client is the person or program using the API.
+is the person or program using the API.
 The client makes requests to the API in order to retrieve some information or change something within the application.
 Your web browser is a client — it interacts with APIs different websites to get page content from them.
-The requested info is sent back to your browser and displayed on your screen.
+The requested info is sent back to your browser and displayed on your screen. - A

-• A resource is any piece of information that the API can provide the client.
+is any piece of information that the API can provide the client.
 For instance, a resource in Facebook’s API could be a user, a page, a photo, or a post.
-Each resource has a unique name, called the resource identifier.
+Each resource has a unique name, called the resource identifier. - A